canonical-ols/conn-check/README.rst

     The port.

 password
-    The password to authenticatie with.
-Optional.
+    Optional password to authenticatie with.

 memcached